dhirenshumsher/greenbird-configuration/README.md

 ## Usage

 ### Quick start
-The main functionality of greenbird-configuration is to automatically load and manage configuration properties and Spring context definitions for your application.
+The main functionality of greenbird-configuration is to automatically load and manage configuration properties and Spring context definitions for your application and your applications dependencies.

 1. Place the relevant files under the `/gb-config` package in your classpath:
     Files with the `*-<profile>.properties` name pattern (e.g. `myapp-default.properties`) will be loaded as configuration properties.